CUHIMSR/CytofBatchAdjust/README.md

 80p: scaling to reference batch 80th percentile

-Batches may be scaled to an arbitrary percentile by specifying any number (1-100) followed by the letter 'p'.
-For example method="75p" would scale channels to the 75th percentile of the reference batch.
+Batches may be scaled to an user-defined percentile by specifying any number (1-100) followed by the letter 'p'.
+For example method="95p" would scale channels to the 95th percentile of the reference batch.

 ###### transformation: